Don Bolles: Death

 On June 2, 1976, Bolles left a short note in his office typewriter explaining he would meet with an informant, John Adamson, then go to a luncheon meeting at the Hotel Clarendon (now the Clarendon Hotel) and would return by 1:30 p.m.
 Adamson had promised to divulge information on a land deal involving top state politicians and possibly the Mafia.
 Bolles spent several minutes waiting in the lobby of the hotel before being summoned by a call to the front desk, where the conversation with Adamson lasted no more than two minutes.
 Bolles then exited the hotel, having parked his car, a 1976 Datsun 710, in an adjacent lot on Fourth Avenue.

 Just as Bolles was driving out of his parking space, a remote-controlled bomb consisting of six sticks of dynamite, taped to the underside of the car beneath the driver's seat, was detonated.
-The explosion shattered Bolles' lower body, opened the driver's door and left him laying half outside the vehicle, mortally wounded.
-Bolles was treated at St. Joseph's Hospital over the next ten days, during which one of his arms and both of his legs were amputated; he succumbed to his injuries on the eleventh day, June 13, at age 47.
+The explosion shattered Bolles' lower body, opened the driver's door and left him lying half outside the vehicle, badly injured.
+Bolles was treated at St. Joseph's Hospital over the next ten days, during which one of his arms and both of his legs were amputated.
+He died from his injuries on June 13, at age 47.

 Bolles' remains were interred in a crypt located in the Serenity Mausoleum of the Greenwood/Memory Lawn Mortuary & Cemetery in Phoenix.